-- Changing it (or stopping it) will also help prevent the helpers going silly!
+- Changing it (or stopping it) will also help prevent the helpers from going silly!

 - Sheep remember past experiences.
 Run them through new facilities a few times and let them think they can escape before you subject them to any unpleasant procedures like ear tagging or shearing.

 - If you have badly designed handling facilities that cannot be fixed – keep a "Judas" sheep to lead the doubters through.